 If I can’t do the hike, is there another way to see Delicate Arch?

-Yes!
 If you do not want to complete the 3 mile hike to see Delicate Arch up close, you can still see it from a distance.
 You have two options: Lower Delicate Arch Viewpoint or Upper Delicate Arch Viewpoint.
 Neither of them take you directly to the arch, but both will give you a view of it.
 The Lower Delicate Arch Viewpoint is accessible for wheelchairs and strollers.
 You’ll be able to see Delicate Arch far into the distance.
 For a slightly better view, you can hike up to the Upper Delicate Arch Viewpoint.
 (This trail is not wheelchair accessible.)
 It’s about a .5 mile climb to the upper viewpoint, where you will have a more clear view of the arch.

-Other Kid-Friendly Hikes in Arches National Park
+Kid-Friendly Hikes in Arches National Park

-This one doesn’t really count much as a “hike”, but it’s definitely an easy sight to see with little ones!
+The trail to Balanced Rock doesn’t really count much as a “hike”, but it’s definitely an easy sight to see with little ones!
 You can see Balanced Rock clearly from the parking lot, and there’s also a very short .3 mile loop around the rock.
 (Perfect for little toddlers to stretch their legs and feel accomplished!)

 This loop trail is only .5 miles long, so it’s perfect for families with young children.
 This trail is also located very near to The Windows, Parade of Elephants, and Elephant Butte.
 It’s easy to knock out several short trails here without a lot of drive time.
 (A bonus for families with little kids!)

 This trail is 2.0 miles roundtrip and will take you to a “boulevard” of rock towers.
 You can choose how much of this hike you want to do, and then just head back the way you came.

 Looking for a fun idea to do with your family?
 Check out a 4×4 Tour!